-- Strategy and performance - determining the orientations of the Company's business; - ensuring that the corresponding strategy is implemented throughout the business; - monitoring management's performance; - addressing any subject related to the Company's performance and making the necessary business decisions; - reviewing and approving any policies and procedures, guidelines and limits of authority, and regulations issued by SCOR Group if they are appropriate for SCOR UK; - setting and approving the policies for SCOR UK's activities and monitoring their implementation; - ensuring that the policies implemented by SCOR UK are consistent with SCOR Group's policies; - Duties and responsibilities arising out of Solvency II regulations and the PRA / FCA Handbook including but not limited to: - appointment and dismissal of key function holders and SIMFs; - maintaining a sound system of internal control as an essential element of corporate governance; - approval of the Solvency and Financial Condition Report (SFCR) and Regular Supervisory Report (RSR) prior to its submission to the PRA; - approval of the ORSA report prior to its submission to the PRA. - Reviewing and approving the delegated powers to specific individuals on an annual basis to ensure they remain appropriate for SCOR UK. - Compliance and legal environment - monitor compliance with the laws, regulations and administrative provisions including those adopted pursuant to the Solvency II Directive; - monitor possible impacts of changes in the legal environment on the operations of SCOR UK.
+- Strategy and performance - determining the orientations of the Company's business; - ensuring that the corresponding strategy is implemented throughout the business; - monitoring management's performance; - addressing any subject related to the Company's performance and making the necessary business decisions: - reviewing and approving any policies and procedures, guidelines and limits of authority, and regulations issued by SCOR Group if they are appropriate for SCOR UK; - setting and approving the policies for SCOR UK's activities and monitoring their implementation; - ensuring that the policies implemented by SCOR UK are consistent with SCOR Group's policies; - Duties and responsibilities arising out of Solvency II regulations and the PRA / FCA Handbook including but not limited to: - appointment and dismissal of key function holders and SIMFs; - maintaining a sound system of internal control as an essential element of corporate governance; - approval of the Solvency and Financial Condition Report (SFCR) and Regular Supervisory Report (RSR) prior to its submission to the PRA; - approval of the ORSA report prior to its submission to the PRA. - Reviewing and approving the delegated powers to specific individuals on an annual basis to ensure they remain appropriate for SCOR UK. - Compliance and legal environment - monitor compliance with the laws, regulations and administrative provisions including those adopted pursuant to the Solvency II Directive (which are subject to HM Government review); - monitor possible impacts of changes in the legal environment on the operations of SCOR UK. - Reserving - be informed of the reliability and adequacy of the calculation of technical provisions by the actuarial function. - Reporting Procedures - be provided with information, to be supplied in a timely manner, which is in a form and of a quality appropriate to enable it to discharge its duties; - obtain information from relevant sources including Board Committees, executive reports and external advice. - General Reporting - determine the current status of SCOR UK; - determine factors that influence SCOR UK's ability to continue to operate in a satisfactory manner; - determine the plans in place to mitigate, or avoid, material events that may prevent the Company from operating satisfactory; - obtain information from relevant sources including, but not limited to, Board Committees, executive reports and external advice. - Other responsibilities